 11) Full-Width vs. Sidebar

 We totally understand why you love your sidebar.
-It’s a great place to display some prominent information that you think the user needs and to run some ads (we’ll cover this next).
+It’s a great place to display some prominent information that you think the user needs and to run some ads (we’ll cover this next, but for now, I advise you to study about common split testing mistakes done by a newbie).
 It could very well increase your sales…but you never know!